Sulfur: Extraction Action

 Whenever I play a game for review, I try to go in “blind", eschewing nearly all coverage and even descriptions of the game.
 My hope in doing so is that my opinion will be unaffected by those of others, and I can experience the game with fresh eyes and an open mind.

 Occasionally this practice gets me in trouble, leaving me unprepared for what I’m about to face, and this was certainly the case with Sulfur.
 All I knew before firing up the game was that the learning curve was “punishing” (per fellow Superjump-er Ignas Vieversys) and that the combat was very difficult (per the game's Steam page).
-These descriptions are often synonymous with roguelikes, and with the prevalence of that genre these days, I assumed I would be making multiple runs, earning permanent unlocks for future runs, and maybe picking up the loot I lost from my corpse along the way.
+These descriptions are often synonymous with roguelikes, and knowing the prevalence of that genre these days, I assumed I would be making multiple runs, earning permanent unlocks for future runs, and maybe picking up the loot I lost from my corpse along the way.
 It took me about an hour and several frustratingly unsuccessful runs to realize my mistake and understand that, while definitely a roguelike, Sulfur hews much closer to an extraction shooter than anything else.
 Once I absorbed that critical difference, I quickly fell in love with the strategy inherent in each run, the addicting gameplay loop, and the immense amount of charming quirkiness packed into this experience.

 Developer Perfect Random describes Sulfur as “a modern old-school action-adventure: Outsmart enemies, find treasure, improve weapons, harness powers”.
 The game is a mix of tough, frantic FPS combat, inventory management, character interaction like an RPG, and copious amounts of loot collecting.
 If you manage to escape a run alive you keep everything you acquired (hence the extraction shooter comparisons), and you can either stash it in your hub world inventory for later or take it back in for your next run.
 Dozens of guns and throwable weapons, clothing items, weapon upgrades, and more let you play how you want, with more than 3 million combinations possible.
 There’s even a basic cooking system with an untold number of recipes, providing a large chunk of the healing options at your disposal.
 This layer of strategy and customizability is the real meat of the game, and as the dungeons are procedurally generated, the level of replayability is off the charts.
 There’s a whole lot here to uncover and tinker with, and it will take players quite a while to even scratch the surface.